Occidental Petroleum – Through the Eyes of a Value Investor

 Final Thoughts – A Value Investor’s Take

-The dividend, while not huge at ~2.4%, is sustainable and paid in U.S. dollars, which I see as a plus.
-The balance sheet strength, Permian dominance, and Buffett’s vote of confidence give me comfort.
-But the risks around oil demand and carbon capture execution mean this isn’t a stock to buy blindly.
+The energy sector is highly cyclical.
+The dividend, while sustainable and paid in U.S. dollars, doesn't guarantee capital protection if commodity prices collapse.
+The balance sheet strength, Permian dominance, and Buffett’s long-term stake give me comfort, but the risks around global oil demand and carbon capture execution mean this isn’t a stock for every portfolio.

-As always: do your own due diligence.
-What works for my portfolio may not work for yours.
+As always: do your own due diligence using our valuation framework.
+What fits my risk tolerance as a value investor may not work for yours.
 I’ve held OXY for years because I see both present cash flow strength and future optionality in carbon solutions.
 But the energy sector isn’t for everyone, and the timing of entry matters a lot.